 If you are on a cruise ship, you probably will only have a day in Juneau, so you will have to decide which of the many activities to pursue.
-Those who are staying longer will have the opportunity to experience more of the many diverse things to do and see in the city.
-The next 11 pages provide more details of some of the most popular Juneau adventures.
+Those who are staying longer will want to plan even more adventures.
+Juneau offers whale watching, wildlife viewing adventures, salmon bakes, fresh and saltwater fishing, biking, museums, glacier trekking, and winter recreation such as skiing and snowboarding.

 Many who spend a part of their Alaska vacation in Juneau ride the 13-miles to the Mendenhall Glacier Recreation Area.
 The glacier was named in 1892 for Thomas Corwin Mendenhall, who was appointed by President Harrison and served as the Superintendent of the U.S. Coast and Geodetic Survey from 1889 to 1894.
 Mendenhall also was on the Alaska Boundary Commission that was responsible for surveying the international boundary between Canada and Alaska.

 The area has many hiking trails of varying lengths (paved, unpaved, or wooden walkways), some of which provide excellent scenic views of the glacier.
-The trails also lead to waterfalls, salmon streams, and vast forest lands.
+The trails also lead to waterfalls, salmon streams, and vast forestlands.
 The recreation area around the glacier offers great opportunities for viewing wildlife such as bears, beavers, porcupines, minks, and eagles.
 Hearty hikers with a full day to dedicate to hiking might want to try the West Glacier Trail, which takes you to the edge of the Mendenhall Glacier.
-This trail doesn't start near the Visitor Center as most of the other trails do.
-You will need to take the Mendenhall Loop Road to Montana Creek Road and follow the signs to the Mendenhall Campground.
+This trail doesn't start near the Visitor Center as most of the other trails do so you'll need to take the Mendenhall Loop Road to Montana Creek Road and follow the signs to the Mendenhall Campground.